 Whilst the ancient city of Polonnaruwa and the Buddhist stupas of Anuradhapura are imposing enough, what’s rather wonderful about these places is that they also provide a window into everyday Sri Lankan life.
 Families often come here for a picnic outing or schools bring children in their smart white uniforms.
 It’s a really interesting and unobtrusive way to look beyond a tourist hotspot and explore below the surface of the country.

-9. Cycling to a tank and going for a swim
+9. Cycling to a tank and going for a swim in rural Sri Lanka

 It’s surprising how few people know about the incredible water tanks of Sri Lanka that characterise many of its rural areas.
 A really memorable experience can be had cycling to a reservoir near The Mudhouse eco-lodge and taking a refreshing swim in the lake.
 The air is so clean and the experience is incredibly wholesome.

-10. Experiencing a festival or commemorative event
+10. Experiencing Sri Lankan festival or commemorative event

 Sri Lanka has various colourful community events throughout the year.
 Every month, on a full moon, is Poya day: a time where communities come together to share food and have fun.
 In August, there is a remarkable procession known as the Esala Perahera that commemorates Buddha’s tooth arriving in the country.
-You can book a balcony room in Kandy for a private viewing of the elaborately-robed elephant carrying the relic, or you can reserve seats on a raised platform and watch the procession go past you from there.
+You can book a balcony room in Kandy for a private viewing of the elaborately robed elephant carrying the relic, or you can reserve seats on a raised platform and watch the procession go past you from there.

 If you’d like to talk to a Sri Lanka travel specialist about your potential holiday, do give us a call on 020 7924 7133 or email us here.
 You can see some examples of the kinds of trips we organise by looking at our Sri Lanka portfolio.
 All our trips are tailor-made though, so can be changed to suit your exact needs.